The-Akarsh/ResearchWriter/README.md

 # ResearchWriter

 > This is a mini project created to learn about Agentic agent.
+You can checkout my app in [Agentic Research Pro](https://researchwriter2025.streamlit.app/)

 ---